cloudspannerecosystem/autoscaler/kubernetes/autoscaler-pkg/poller/README.md

 ## Installation

-See documentation for installation instructions
+See [documentation][docs] for installation and configuration instructions.

+[docs]: ../../../terraform/gke/README.md